sgf201/autosar-2/CAN.md

 1. Select specific Access Type and Click add button
 1. Add proper message from candidate
 ### Variable Access
+### When signal and properties changed(=ARXML doesn't match to DB)
+1. Copy DataTypes from DB
+1. Amend reference DataTypes of interface in ARXML
+1. Compare and modify InitVal in ARXML
 ***

 ## Data Mapping